-The library staff is not responsible for babysitting or entertaining children whose parents are in a meeting or programs in the community room or whose parent or guardian is in another department of the library.
+The library staff is not responsible for babysitting or entertaining children whose parents are in meetings or programs in the community room, attending a library program, or whose parent or guardian is in another department of the library.

 Collection Development Policy

 It is the function of the LaGrange County Public Library to provide materials for all ages, from preschool through maturity.
-The aim of the adult book collection is to make available books and other materials that will meet educational, informational, cultural, and recreational interests and needs of the people of LaGrange County.
-To fulfill this purpose the library endeavors to maintain a carefully selected collection of representative books and other materials of permanent value and current interest
+The aim of the adult book collection is to make available books and other materials that will meet the lifelong learning, informational, cultural, and recreational interests and needs of the people of LaGrange County.
+To fulfill this purpose the library endeavors to maintain a carefully selected collection of representative books and other materials of permanent value and current interest.

 The children’s collection is selected to provide entertaining reading for the sake of reading and, insofar as possible, to provide information in all fields of knowledge which is of interest to children.
-The collection is carefully selected for children of all ages and abilities and emphasis is put upon books and other materials which stimulate imagination, encourage mental growth, and provide exposure to various types of literature.
+The collection is carefully selected for children with on books and other materials which stimulate imagination, encourage discovery, and provide exposure to various types of literature.